pypa/packaging.python.org/source/tutorials/packaging-projects.rst

   In this case, the description is loaded from :file:`README.md` (which is a common pattern).
 There also is a more advanced table form described in the :ref:`project metadata specification <declaring-project-metadata>`.
+- ``license.file`` USA path to the license file :file:`LICENSE`, described below.
+See the project metadata specification for more advanced usage.
 - ``requires-python`` gives the versions of Python supported by your project.
 Installers like :ref:`pip` will look back through older versions of packages until it finds one that has a matching Python version.